-On the client side, Password Reset hooks into the Windows logon mechanism using either a GINA library stub (Windows XP) or a credential provider and a system service running under the LocalSystem account.
-Either mechanism allows Password Reset to add password reset functionality to the standard Windows logon dialog, either by adding a banner or a hyperlink that launches a locked-down Internet Explorer window that connects (via HTTP with SSL) to the server-side Password Reset Web applications described below.
+On the client side, Password Reset hooks into the Windows logon mechanism using a credential provider and a system service running under the LocalSystem account.
+This mechanism allows Password Reset to add password reset functionality to the standard Windows logon dialog by adding a hyperlink that launches a locked-down Internet Explorer window that connects (via HTTP with SSL) to the server-side Password Reset Web applications described below.
 Assuming that the server-side components are configured for SSL connectivity, the client-side configuration is secure by default and does not require additional hardening.